 The first time I saw this recipe was on Gordon Ramsay’s ‘Ultimate Cookery Course’ TV show, and it gave me the inspiration to give it a try.

 Over the years, I’ve been making these sweetcorn fritters on repeat, and my family never gets tired of them.

-It has been tested (and tasted) and perfected over and over again, and I can fully guarantee this recipe is absolutely fool-proof and 100% awesome.
+This recipe has been tested (and tasted) and perfected over and over again, and I can fully guarantee it’s absolutely fool-proof and 100% awesome.